 - High security and town water allocations were also increased to 100% in January 2021.
 Previously these had been only 70% for high priority (town and domestic and stock) and 50% for high security users in 2019/20 and first half of 2020/21.

-- Restrictions on access across the Northern Basin in January/February 2020 to protect flows for critical needs.
-These ended on 28 February but access for high security users was permitted during most of this period.
+- Restrictions on commercial access across the Northern Basin in January/February 2020 to protect flows for critical needs.
+These ended on 28 February but access for high security users in the Peel was permitted during most of this period.

 - Temporary weir was constructed in the Peel River at Dungowan in 2019 to extend supply for Tamworth and reduce around 17,000 ML in transmission losses below Chaffey Dam.
 The Government committed $3.4 million for these works and $2 million for further supply investigations.
-This weir was removed in June 2020 with the commencement of the operation of the new $40m Chaffey Dam to Dungowan pipeline.
+This temporary weir was removed in June 2020 with the commencement of the operation of the new $40m Chaffey Dam to Dungowan pipeline.

 - Rule in the water sharing plan requiring a minimum daily release from Chaffey Dam suspended on 2 December 2019 until 30 June 2020.
 Pulse releases for environmental purposes were being made instead until the Chaffey Dam pipeline commenced operation on 17 June 2020.

-- Use of pipeline ceased in late July when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
-Normal minimum flow release of 3 ML/day then resumed.
+- Use of pipeline ceased in late July 2020 when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
+Normal minimum flow release of 3 ML/day then resumed

 - Government has announced that it will construct a new larger Dungowan Dam.

 - Mixers were installed at priority sites in the Peel to improve quality of remaining pools during the drought.